 Frankly, things are pretty unsexy right now.

-We’re right in the midst of the Build phase of REEBO, potentially the longest and tedious phase—right smack in the unsexy part of change.
+We’re right in the midst of the Build phase of REEBO, potentially the longest and most tedious phase—in order words, we’re experiencing the unsexy part of change.
 I’m working full-time while helping out my husband, occasionally writing on Uncoveries, and taking care of the newest member of our family—our adorable five month old maltipoo puppy.
-There may not be anything exciting to report (aside from the new puppy! 😊 ) for months or perhaps a couple years.
+There may not be anything exciting to report (aside from the new puppy! 😊) for months or perhaps a couple years.

 In the end, it’ll all be worth it.
 There’s definitely a correlation between the unsexy part of change eventually turning into amazing experiences at some unforeseeable point, and it’s not just happenstance.